 They are not limited to the plants on this list, though.

 All-in-all, Leaf Footed Bugs will adapt and eat whatever is available.
 Their long, sturdy, piercing, sucking mouthparts are able to probe all manner of fruits, leaves, and shoots to suck out the juices of almost any sort of plant.

 Adult bugs are able to feed directly on the seeds of plants.
 They insert their mouthparts deeply into fruits and excrete digestive enzymes to liquefy the shells of hard seeds.

 Naturally, nymphs are not as able to feed deeply as mature bugs, but they have no trouble eking out a living until they reach full growth.

-The feeding habits of nymphs and adult bugs directly damages fruits, plant parts and seeds.
+The feeding habits of nymphs and adult bugs directly damage fruits, plant parts, and seeds.
 Additionally, these bugs carry a type of fungal yeast (Eremothecium coryli ) that spreads and infects any fruit the bug feeds upon.

 Even though the damage caused by this fungus is just cosmetic, it ruins the market value of the fruit.
 This type of fungal infection is more likely to happen when there is heavy rain.

 When Leaf Footed Bugs feed on nuts, such as pistachios and almonds early in the season, they cause the nut kernel to abort and to die.
-If they feed on nuts in mid to late season, it will cause the kernels to develop black stains.
+If they feed on nuts in the mid to late season, it will cause the kernels to develop black stains.

 When Leaf Footed Bugs feed on pomegranates, they cause damage to the many seed-like structures (aryls) inside the fruits.
 The small seeds will become dark and wither.